-The purpose of this paper is to introduce and demonstrate a new methodology for item and test bias studies: Moderated DIF (or in our case, moderated DDF).
-This "moderation" approach allows one to investigate the effect of sociological, community-based contextual, variables that may help one understand the complex functioning of DIF in large-scale testing.
+The purpose of this paper is to introduce and demonstrate a new methodology for item and test bias studies: Mediated and moderated DIF (or in our case, moderated DDF), with a focus for our case study on moderation.
+This "moderation" or "mediation" approach allows one to investigate the effect of sociological, community-based contextual, variables that may help one understand the complex functioning of DIF in large-scale testing.
 Conventional DIF methodology either (a) ignores all other factors than the DIF variable, (b) focuses on cognitive variables, variables that characterize the person, or (c) focuses variables that characterize the item or task such as item format, item content, or item context within the test.
-We are suggesting that measurement specialists should broaden their view on what effects test performance to include characteristics of the situation in which the person is learning and/or taking the test.
+This results of this study suggest that measurement specialists should broaden their view on what effects test performance to include characteristics of the situation in which the person is learning and/or taking the test.

-From our case study, it is evident that if one ignores the rural or urban community location or income level one does not get the whole picture of gender DDF.
-We went beyond the conventional explanatory variables for DIF and considered that in British Columbia, where the
+From this case study, it is evident that if one ignores the rural or urban community location or income level one does not get the whole picture of